Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 1bAnd on that day a great persecution began against the church in Jerusalem, and they were all scattered throughout the regions of Judea and Samaria, except the apostles.
 2Some devout men buried Stephen, and made loud lamentation over him.
 3But Saul began ravaging the church, entering house after house, and dragging off men and women, he would put them in prison.

-It is not by accident that Luke uses the term ekklesia for the new body of believers.
+It is not by accident that Luke uses the term ekklēsia for the new body of believers.
 These men and women did not see themselves as something separate from God's OT promises, but the fulfillment!
-The term was used in the Septuagint to translate "the congregation" (MT ‒ qahal) of Israel (cf. Acts 7:38); now it is used of the fellowship of believers in Jerusalem.
+The term was used in the Septuagint to translate "the congregation (MT ‒ qahal) in the wilderness" (cf. Acts 7:38); now it is used of the fellowship of believers in Jerusalem.

 Luke is very fond of the term "great" (megas).
 He uses it twenty-five times in his Gospel and twenty-nine times in Acts.
 In Acts 8 he uses it for: